sablemadison/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+*A depiction of your code content and styling as interpreted by the browser.
 2. What is an event?

+*An event is any interaction the user has with your web page.
 3. What is an event listener?

+*An event listener is a piece of code that listens for a specfic to event to occur on a certiain element and then it calls a callback function in response to it.
 4. Why would we convert a NodeList into an Array?

+*If we aren't satisfied with forEach or we need to use other methods on our elements, we can convert them to an array so that we have more options.
 5. What is a component?

+*A component is a reusable, independent piece of code.
+It helps to keep code dry because it can be used to create many elements with similar style and function and it negates the need for us to repeat ourselves.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account